drakkan/sftpgo/docs/oidc.md

 ...
 ```

+SFTPGo will automatically add the `/.well-known/openid-configuration` suffix to the provided `config_url` and uses [OpenID Connect Discovery specifications](https://openid.net/specs/openid-connect-discovery-1_0.html) to obtain information needed to interact with it, including its OAuth 2.0 endpoint locations.

 From SFTPGo login page click `Login with OpenID` button, you will be redirected to the Keycloak login page, after a successful authentication Keyclock will redirect back to SFTPGo Web Admin or SFTPGo Web Client.

 Please note that the ID token returned from Keycloak must contain the `username_field` specified in the SFTPGo configuration and optionally the `role_field`.
 The mapped usernames must exist in SFTPGo.